ibm-cloud-docs/workload-protection/about.md

 You can use the {{site.data.keyword.sysdigsecure_full_notm}} service to protect and gain visibility of resources, data, applications, and workloads across multiple environments.
 You can manage workloads and resources that run on {{site.data.keyword.cloud_notm}}, on other clouds, and on-prem.
 You can use this service to secure your builds, detect and respond to runtime threats, and continuously manage cloud configurations, permissions, and compliance.

 The {{site.data.keyword.sysdigsecure_full_notm}} service is a cloud workload protection tool (CWPT) that helps you monitor and protect your organization.
 Includes Cloud security posture management (CSPM), Kubernetes Security Posture Management (KSPM) and more.
 Use cloud security posture management features to secure the infrastructure where workloads are deployed.
-Use Kubernetes Security Posture Management features to secure Kubernetes clusters or Openshift clusters, and the workloads running within it.
+Use Kubernetes Security Posture Management features to secure Kubernetes clusters or {{site.data.keyword.redhat_openshift_notm}} clusters, and the workloads running within it.
 {: note}

 {{site.data.keyword.sysdigsecure_full_notm}} main goal is to provide the tools that will help you keep your organization secure and able to resist threats and attacks, while making sure that workloads are deployed successfully.